 Our approach to underwriting is deeply embedded in our "Rule Our Niche" strategy and is core to how we win in the market.
-As of December 31, 2021, we had 178 underwriters across eight underwriting divisions.
+As of June 30, 2022, we had 197 underwriters across eight underwriting divisions.
+Since 2020, we have added over 100 underwriters to our team, which have integrated seamlessly into our company because of prior working relationships with existing employees as well as their significant experience with the specialized line of business they are hired to underwrite.
 Within the eight divisions, we further specialize underwriting teams with a focus on specific niches within the markets the eight divisions serve.
 Kirby Hill, our President of Industry Solutions, Captives and Programs underwriting divisions, has more than 30 years of experience spanning multiple facets of the insurance business.
 Prior to joining Skyward Specialty, Mr. Hill was the CEO and Co-Founder of Norwich Holding Co., a company specializing in the development, implementation and administration of commercial specialty insurance products and programs, and prior to that in various multiline underwriting positions at PMA Insurance Corporation and American International Group, Inc. (AIG).
 John Burkhart, our President of Specialty Lines overseeing the Professional Lines, Surety, Transactional E&S and A&H underwriting divisions, has approximately 30 years of underwriting experience, previously as SVP & Head of Professional Lines & Industry Verticals at QBE Insurance Group Limited and Global Product Manager, Specialty Underwriting at Chubb Limited.
 Doug Davies, our Senior Vice President of the Global Property Underwriting Division, has approximately 20 years of underwriting experience, previously with Starr Underwriting Agency Ltd., Arch Insurance Bermuda and Zurich Global Energy, in London and Bermuda.